Ecotrust/madrona/docs/_sources/architecture.txt

 .. image:: 3dclient.png

-The 3D map client interface provides
+The 3D map client interface consists of three components:

     * The ``KMLEditor`` provides a menu for interacting with the REST API.
 This includes creating new features and accessing contextualy-appropriate actions that the user can apply to selected features.
     * The ``KMLTree`` component provides a tree view of the KML representation of your features.